TheRealBarenziah/ncc/readme.md

   minify: false, // default
   sourceMap: false, // default
   assetBuilds: false, // default
-  sourceMapBasePrefix: '../', // default treats sources as output-relative
+  sourceMapBasePrefix: "../", // default treats sources as output-relative
   // when outputting a sourcemap, automatically include
   // source-map-support in the output file (increases output by 32kB).
   sourceMapRegister: true, // default
   watch: false, // default
-  license: '', // default does not generate a license file
+  license: "", // default does not generate a license file
   v8cache: false, // default
   quiet: false, // default
-  debugLog: false // default
+  debugLog: false, // default
 }).then(({ code, map, assets }) => {
   console.log(code);
   // Assets is an object of asset file names to { source, permissions, symlinks }
   // expected relative to the output code (if any)
-})
+});
 ```

 When `watch: true` is set, the build object is not a promise, but has the following signature: